-The Group maintains a corporate website at www.kaderholdings.com which enables shareholders and investors to track the Group's latest developments.
+The Group maintains a corporate website at www.kaderholdings.com which enables shareholders, investors and potential investors to track the Group's latest developments.
 This acts as an effective medium for information disclosure, and provides comprehensive and update information on the Group's operations, announcements, circulars, notices, as well as interim and annual reports.
-During the year, there is no substantial change in the Memorandum of Association and Bye-laws of the Company.